 cancer and neoplasms,

-The CDA goes on to state that the average claim period is between 31 and 35 months although many last a lifetime.
+In one of their blogs, the CDA goes on to state that the average claim period is between 31 and 35 months although many last a lifetime.
 Given this information, why is it that so many of you forgo this protection until it is too late and the cost is too high.
 Can really you afford not to be covered?